 Research is consistently showing a relationship between bacteria and inflammation in the mouth to other diseases throughout the rest of the body.
 Oral problems can often be symptoms of diseases and have been linked to an increase in the severity or risk for developing heart disease, diabetes, premature births, and rheumatoid arthritis.

-Dr. Lynn Morgan and Dr. Erin Paluchowski emphasize the importance of routine dental care and the role it plays in disease prevention.
+Dr. Lynn Morgan emphasizes the importance of routine dental care and the role it plays in disease prevention.
 A couple of visits a year to our Severna Park dentist office can save both time and money down the road in both dental and overall health care.